kusan-139/Social-Media-Sentiment-Analysis-Youtube-News-/README.md

 Clone the repository (if applicable) or save the files:
 Save the social_sentiment.py script and the run_app.bat (or similar) file into the same directory.

-Here already .venv(Virtual Environment) created and all necessary libraries are installed , so just activate it and then execute the program.
-First extract the .venv.zip then put the folder in same directory as below then activate it
+First create a python .venv(Virtual Environment) file "python -m venv .venv" and then activate it ".venv\Scripts\activate".
+It is for best practices.

 Realtime_sentiment_analysis/│
 ├── .env